-The power LED indicates power is being supplied to the system's power supply units is shown in Figure 3-8.
+The power LED indicates power is being supplied to the system's power supply units is shown in Figure 3-9.
 This LED should normally be illuminated when the system is operating.

-Figure 3-8 Power On LED
+Figure 3-9 Power On LED

-SATA Drive Carrier LEDs
+Drive Carrier LEDs

-Each SATA drive carrier has two LEDs, as follows:
+Each drive carrier has two LEDs:

-- Green: When illuminated, the green LED on the SATA drive carrier indicates drive activity.
-A connection to the SATA backplane enables this LED to blink on and off when that particular drive is being accessed.
-Please refer to Chapter 6 for instructions on replacing failed drives. - Red: The red LED indicates a SATA drive failure.
+- Blue: When illuminated, the blue LED on the drive carrier indicates drive activity.
+A connection to the backplane enables this LED to blink on and off when that particular drive is being accessed. - Red: The red LED indicates a drive failure.
 If one of the drives fails, you should be notified by your system management software.
-Please refer to Chapter 6 for instructions on replacing failed drives.